panatronic-git/orange-plus/Description.rst

 This widget is useful in cases where there are similarities in data, that are difficult to spot
 in other charts such as scatter plots.
 In addition, hidden clusters can be found, as well as
 indicate whether the data form normal distributions.
 VSCode, Python and Orange, as well as the
-following three packages were used in the development process: “imbalanced-learn”, “scikit-learn”
+following three packages were used in the development process: "imbalanced-learn", "scikit-learn"
-and “sciPy”.
+and "sciPy".
 Through the aforementioned development, Orange's exceptional potential in data
 mining was uncovered and an insightful understanding of Data Science concepts and techniques was
 achieved, bringing about a valuable skillset that can be expanded and built upon.